Watch: Cheltenham Festival day one preview show with Tom Segal and Paul Kealy

 In The Know

-Watch: Grand National festival day one preview show with top tipsters Tom Segal and Paul Kealy
+Watch: Grand National festival day two preview show with top tipsters Tom Segal and Paul Kealy

-Join Ross Brierley, Paul Kealy, Tom Segal and Coral's David Stevens to preview day one of the 2024 Grand National festival.
+Join Ross Brierley, Paul Kealy, Tom Segal and Coral's David Stevens to preview day two of the 2024 Grand National festival.

 The panel give their best horse racing tips for the big week at Aintree.